You will not be forgotten: Dennis E. Reidy

 Thanks to all my Find-A-Grave Friends for visiting my relatives memorials.
 They are all sorely missed and were loved greatly.
 My homegoing to meet these wonderful people will make for a HUGE celebration!
 God bless and keep each of you, Laurie

 Married to Craig Hannah, mother of Miranda Hannah, stepmother of Alisha, Daniel (Bubba), Mark and David Hannah.
 Bubba, Mark and David were U. S. Marines and all proudly served this great nation of ours.
-The week of March 6, 2017, we traveled to El Paso to see two of our children and our grandchildren: Gabriel (G. J.) Perez, Jr. and Scarlett Elizabeth Perez.
+The week of December 11, 2017, we traveled to El Paso to see all of our Texas children and grandchildren: Gabriel (G. J.) Perez, Jr. and Scarlett Elizabeth Perez.
 Grandchildren are the best!